Best Practices for Email Marketing Design

 #3 The CTA

 Finally comes your CTA.
-As your literal call to action, your CTA embodies your campaign’s goal and thus deserves utmost attention.
+As your literal call to action, your CTA embodies your campaign’s goal and thus deserves the utmost attention.

 Initially, let us note that not all conversions are equal.
 For example, Google Analytics identifies two distinct conversion types: